-- Truffle Tremor – Made by Cypress Grove, California, it is a goat’s milk cheese with fragments of truffle right through the soft, creamy cheese.
+- Truffle Tremor – Made by Cypress Grove, California, is a goat’s milk cheese with fragments of truffle right through the soft, creamy cheese.

 - Truffle and Salt Cheddar – From the Ballard Family Dairy and Cheese in Idaho, this is an aged, pasteurised cheddar flavoured with black truffle salt.

-These cheeses taste delicious with condiments, for example Truffle and Porto Sauce, Black Truffle Mustard, Black Truffle Sherry Vinegar and many others.
+These cheeses taste delicious with condiments, for example, Truffle and Porto Sauce, Black Truffle Mustard, Black Truffle Sherry Vinegar and many others.